 2. material and methods

-The experiment was conducted in Entomology laboratory of the Department of Crop Protection of the Faculty of Agriculture, Bayero University Kano, during the months of March - July 2018. .
-The treatments consisted of two forms of plant botanicals (seed oil and leaf powder) obtained from K. senegalensis, M. oleifera at three (3) dosage/concentration levels (2, 4 and 6g/100g of seeds for leaf powders and 0.5, 0.75, and 1ml/100g of seeds for seed oils) and synthetic insecticide, Aluminum phosphide at 0.125g/100g seeds (standard check), with control (untreated) (Parugrug and Roxas, 2008; Musa, 2013) which were combined and laid out in a completely randomized design (CRD) with three replications.
+The experiment was conducted in Entomology laboratory of the Department of Crop Protection of the Faculty of Agriculture, Bayero University Kano, during the months of March - July 2018.
+The treatments consisted of two forms of plant botanicals (seed oil and leaf powder) obtained from K. senegalensis, M. oleifera at three (3) dosage/concentration levels (2, 4 and 6g/100g of seeds for leaf powders and 0.5, 0.75, and 1ml/100g of seeds for seed oils) and synthetic insecticide (Aluminum phosphide) at 0.125g/100g seeds (standard check), with control (untreated) (Parugrug and Roxas, 2008; Musa, 2013) which were combined and laid out in a completely randomized design (CRD) with three replications.

 2.1 Insect Culture